-The PM810 with a PM810LOG records and stores readings at regularly scheduled intervals in one independent data log.
-This log is preconfigured at the factory.
-You can accept the preconfigured data log or change it to meet your specific needs.
-You can set up the data log to store the following information:
+The PM820 records and stores readings at regularly scheduled intervals in one independent data log.
+The PM850 and PM870 record and store meter readings at regularly scheduled intervals in up to three independent data logs.
+Some data log files are preconfigured at the factory.
+You can accept the preconfigured data logs or change them to meet your specific needs.
+You can set up each data log to store the following information:

-- Timed Interval-1 second to 24 hours for Data Log 1 - First-In-First-Out (FIFO) or Fill and Hold - Values to be logged-up to 96 registers along with the date and time of each log entry - START/STOP Time-each log has the ability to start and stop at a certain time during the day
+- Timed Interval-1 second to 24 hours for Data Log 1, and 1 minute to 24 hours for Data Logs 2 and 3 (how often the values are logged) - First-In-First-Out (FIFO) or Fill and Hold - Values to be logged-up to 96 registers along with the date and time of each log entry - START/STOP Time-each log has the ability to start and stop at a certain time during the day

-The default registers for Data Log 1 are listed in Table 7-4 below.
+The default registers for Data Log 1 are listed in Table 8-5 below.